Nicholas Ray: Early life and career

 While negotiating with Wright, Ray visited New York City, where he had his first encounters with the political theatre growing in response to the Great Depression.
-Returning after his ejection from Taliesin, Ray joined the Workers' Laboratory Theatre, a communal troupe formed in 1929, which had recently changed its name to the Theatre of Action.
+Ray joined the Workers' Laboratory Theatre, a communal troupe formed in 1929, which had recently changed its name to the Theatre of Action.
 Briefly billing himself as Nik Ray, he acted in several productions, collaborating with a number of performers, some of whom he later cast in his films, including Will Lee and Curt Conway, and some who became friends for life, including Elia Kazan.
 He was subsequently employed by the Federal Theatre Project, part of the Works Progress Administration.
 He befriended folklorist Alan Lomax and traveled with him through rural America, collecting traditional vernacular music.
 In 1940–41, Lomax produced and Ray directed Back Where I Come From, a pioneering folk music radio program featuring such artists as Woody Guthrie, Burl Ives, Lead Belly, the Golden Gate Quartet, and Pete Seeger, for CBS.
 American folk songs would later figure prominently in several of his films.

 During the early years of World War II, Ray directed and supervised radio propaganda programs for the United States Office of War Information and the Voice of America broadcasting service under the aegis of John Houseman.
 In the summer of 1942 Ray was investigated by the FBI, and was given its B-2 classification of "tentative dangerousness."
 Additionally, Director J. Edgar Hoover personally recommended "Custodial Detention."
 Though Hoover's scheme was later quashed by the Justice Department, in autumn 1943 Ray was among more than twenty OWI employees identified publicly as having Communist affiliations or sympathies, noting that he was "discharged from the WPA community service of Washington DC for Communist activities."
 The FBI soon determined the case of "Nicholas K. Ray," however, "as not warranting investigation."
 At the OWI, Ray renewed his acquaintance with Molly Day Thatcher, Houseman's assistant, and her husband, Elia Kazan, from the New York theatre days.
 In 1944, heading to Hollywood to direct A Tree Grows in Brooklyn, Kazan suggested Ray go west, too, and hired him as an assistant on the production.